-WHEREAS WHO C-TAP was established to implement the Solidarity Call to Action launched by WHO Costa Rica and 44 WHO Member States to provide a platform for the developers of COVID-19 vaccines, diagnostics, medical devices, and therapeutics to share their data, know-how and intellectual property rights, with quality assured manufacturers.
-Technology holders are called to voluntarily license such rights on a transparent, non-exclusive, and worldwide basis through implementing partners like the Medicines Patent Pool to facilitate further development and widescale production, distribution, sale and use of such health technologies throughout the world promoting equitable, affordable and timely access to their products for all countries, as further described in WHO C-TAP concept paper, attached in Schedule 1 hereto.
+WHEREAS WHO C-TAP was established to implement the Solidarity Call to Action launched by WHO Costa Rica and 44 WHO Member States to provide a platform for the developers of COVID-19 vaccines, medical devices including diagnostics, and therapeutics to share their data, know-how and intellectual property rights, with quality assured manufacturers.
+Technology holders are called to voluntarily license such rights on a transparent, non-exclusive, and worldwide basis through implementing partners like MPP to facilitate further development and widescale production, distribution, sale and use of such health technologies throughout the world promoting equitable, affordable and timely access to their products for all countries, as further described in WHO C-TAP concept paper, attached in Schedule 1 hereto;

-WHEREAS MPP, as an implementing partner of WHO C-TAP, is interested in obtaining a non-exclusive licence in relation to the Licensed Technology (as defined herein) with the right to sublicense to Third Parties to encourage generic manufacture and the development of COVID-19 technologies.
+WHEREAS MPP, as an implementing partner of WHO C-TAP, is interested in obtaining a worldwide, nonexclusive licence of the CSIC Patents, the Licensed Know-how and the Material associated, with the right to sublicense to third parties to encourage generic manufacture and the development of COVID-19 vaccines.